Skip to main content

 Deep-Dive Questions

-Migraine with aura is associated with a small but real increase in stroke risk, especially in patients who smoke or use combined hormonal birth control.
+Migraine with aura is associated with a small but real increase in stroke risk, particularly in patients who smoke or use combined hormonal birth control.
 We assess vascular risk carefully (lipids, blood pressure, ApoB) and choose hormone strategies that minimize that risk.

 Combined oral contraceptives that contain estrogen are generally not safe with migraine with aura because of the stroke risk.
 Progestin-only options (the mini-pill, the IUD, Nexplanon) are usually safer.
 We coordinate with your OB-GYN if a switch makes sense.